HVAC Financing: How To Keep Your Heat And Air Running For Any Season

-Many HVAC retailers and companies partner with third-party lenders to give their customers financing options.
-Rolling your costs up into a single payment plan could be a convenient option, although interest rates are typically higher with manufacturers.
+Many HVAC retailers and companies partner with third-party lenders to offer financing to their customers.
+Rolling your costs up into a single payment plan can be a convenient option, although interest rates are typically higher with manufacturers.

-You could pay for your HVAC by getting a new credit card and taking advantage of its 0% interest promotional period.
-This term usually will last 12 – 18 months, and if you can repay it during that time, you can save yourself from paying any interest.
-If not, you could get charged with high interest rates and wind up in even more debt.
+Some credit card companies offer interest-free introductory periods for new cards.
+You could pay for your HVAC with a new credit card and take advantage of its 0% APR promotional period.
+This term usually will last 12 to 18 months, and if you can repay it during that time, you can avoid paying any interest.
+If not, you could face high interest rates and wind up in even more debt.

 As a last resort, you always have the option to dip into your emergency fund.
-It may hurt to spend your hard-earned savings, but you can skip out on monthly payments and interest rates by pulling from your own piggy bank.
-Depending on extreme temperatures outside, you might consider a new HVAC as an emergency.
+It may hurt to spend your hard-earned savings, but you can skip out on monthly payments and interest rates by pulling from your piggy bank.
+Depending on how extreme the temperatures are outside, you might treat a new HVAC as an emergency.

 You can be comfortable in your home without going house poor if you find HVAC financing that works for you.
-From personal to FHA loans, there are plenty of options to help prepare your home for any season.
+From personal loans to FHA loans, plenty of options are available to help prepare your home for any season.

-If you find that a personal loan sounds like the right fit, apply today with Rocket Loans® and get ready to crank that air.
+If you believe that a personal loan sounds like the right fit, apply today with Rocket Loans and get ready to crank the thermostat.